nuejs/nue/packages/nuejs.org/docs/optimization.md

 ### Shift on thinking

-For years, the web engineering world has obsessed over JavaScript bundlers—complex, Rust/Go-based tools that slice, dice, and rearrange code in the name of performance.
+For years, the web engineering world has obsessed over JavaScript bundlers — complex, Rust/Go-based tools that slice, dice, and rearrange code in the name of performance.
 But for content-heavy websites, this approach is like using a sledgehammer to crack a nut.
 The truth is, JavaScript has minimal impact on performance for these types of sites, and all the bundling wizardry in the world won’t change that.

 With **Nue**, we’re flipping that narrative.

 **What if performance didn’t depend on endless configurations and convoluted build steps?** What if, instead of wrestling with bundlers, you could simply *not need them*?
 That’s the radical shift Nue offers.
-Performance optimization doesn’t come from juggling dependencies—it comes from avoiding that complexity entirely.
+Performance optimization doesn’t come from juggling dependencies — it comes from avoiding that complexity entirely.

 The breakthrough comes from **progressive enhancement**, which allows Nue to deliver the following: